prasanthrangan/hyprdots/README.md

 ## HyprWorld,

 Arch Linux config for Hyprland.
-Its has parts from mature projects, various dots and custom tweaks for a better experince on Nvidia Laptops.
+Its has parts from mature projects, various dots plus better experince on Nvidia Laptops.

 Supports Grub and systemd-boot
 Added Custom apps in waybar